evolvingstuff/vdw2/content/posts/preeclampsia-reduced-by-33-percent-if-high-vitamin-d-meta-analysis.md

 │   ├── TextNode
 │   │   full_match: `; 95%CI, 0.54-0.83).`
 │   │   inner_content: `; 95%CI, 0.54-0.83).`├── TextNode
+│   full_match: `\n`
+│   inner_content: `\n`├── ListItemNode
+│   full_match: `*Subgroup analysis by study design revealed that PE risk has significantly decreased in cohort and case-cohort studies (RR, 0.72; 95%CI, 0.61-0.85), and `
+│   inner_content: `Subgroup analysis by study design revealed that PE risk has significantly decreased in cohort and case-cohort studies (RR, 0.72; 95%CI, 0.61-0.85), and `
+│   depth: `1`
+│   children:
+│   ├── TextNode
-│   full_match: `\n *Subgroup analysis by study design revealed that PE risk has significantly decreased in cohort and case-cohort studies (RR, 0.72; 95%CI, 0.61-0.85), and \n`
+│   │   full_match: `Subgroup analysis by study design revealed that PE risk has significantly decreased in cohort and case-cohort studies (RR, 0.72; 95%CI, 0.61-0.85), and `
-│   inner_content: `\n *Subgroup analysis by study design revealed that PE risk has significantly decreased in cohort and case-cohort studies (RR, 0.72; 95%CI, 0.61-0.85), and \n`├── ListItemNode
+│   │   inner_content: `Subgroup analysis by study design revealed that PE risk has significantly decreased in cohort and case-cohort studies (RR, 0.72; 95%CI, 0.61-0.85), and `├── TextNode
+│   full_match: `\n`
+│   inner_content: `\n`├── ListItemNode
 │   full_match: `*a slight decline was found in nested case-control studies (RR, 0.62; 95%CI, 0.38-1.02). `
 │   inner_content: `a slight decline was found in nested case-control studies (RR, 0.62; 95%CI, 0.38-1.02). `
 │   depth: `1`